 \section{Conclusion}

-This paper addresses the ambiguity surrounding security degradation caused by key reuse when QKD-negotiated quantum keys are used in conjunction with classical block ciphers.
-We establish a systematic and precise model for computing the quantum key rotation interval, together with a quantitative method for evaluating the corresponding security benefits.
-Focusing on three representative block cipher modes—CTR, CBC, and ECBC-MAC—we have developed a concrete security analysis framework that yields the maximum number of files $Q^\ast$ that can be safely encrypted under a single QKD key for a given security target.
-This provides a precise theoretical basis for quantum key rotation to replace the rough estimation of the traditional $2^{n/2}$ boundary.
+This paper addresses the lack of precise quantification regarding security reduction caused by key reuse when integrating QKD-keys with classical block ciphers.
+We establish a systematic and precise model for computing the QKD-key renewal period, together with a quantitative method for evaluating the corresponding security benefits.
+Focusing on three representative block cipher modes—CTR, CBC, and ECBC-MAC—we have developed a concrete security analysis framework that yields the maximum number of files $Q^\ast$ that can be safely encrypted using a single QKD-key for a given security target.
+This provides a precise theoretical basis for QKD-key renewal to replace the rough estimation of the traditional $2^{n/2}$ boundary.

-In addition, this paper organically combines the information-theoretic security characteristics of quantum keys with the computational security of block ciphers, supporting the efficient and secure integration of block cipher applications in QKD networks.
+In addition, this paper organically combines the \\information-theoretic security characteristics of QKD-keys with the computational security of block ciphers, supporting the efficient and secure integration of block cipher applications in QKD networks.
 The proposed benefit-cost evaluation formula offers decision support for engineering deployment.
 Finally, specific parameter settings are provided for reference (to be adapted to the target scenario), along with examples of how to apply the method.